It’s a universal truth that setting up and running an online business is definitely easier than setting up shop on the high street.

 It’s reported that in 2018 the value of outsourced services was worth $85.6 billion, with its compound annual growth rate predicted to reach 4.4% between 2018-2022.

-15. Join an affiliate program
+15. Become an affiliate marketer

 In general, there are three models: